wp-plugins/canada-post-woocommerce-shipping/readme.txt

 = Integrates WooCommerce to Canada Post =

-Once this plugin is installed and configured with necessary information (please visit installation section for more info), your Wordpress/WooCommerce Shop will be ready to ship using Canada Post.
+Once this plugin is installed and configured with necessary information (please visit installation section for more info), your WordPress/WooCommerce Shop will be ready to ship using Canada Post.
+This plugin will add Canada Post shipping method as one of the shipping methods in WooCommerce.

 = Calculate shipping rates dynamically =